I’m starting to publicise my personal campaign to kill that Bloody Pyramid.

 Maslow certainly didn’t suggest that particular types of people lack aspiration or that you can’t achieve the fifth without first completely conquering the other four.
 I know a couple of Street Philosophers, who don’t have much of their own to speak of, but who really appreciate the world and are thankful and content with their place in it.
 In my place in the world at the moment, Actualisation is simply one step beyond the absence of bullying.
 That’s another story I’m busy writing up, but it nicely raises the question of what is Actualisation anyway?

-Just to set a little context for the lovely Maslow; he was operating prior to the juxtapositional burst of Psychology, Philosophy, Sociology, Anthropology, Economics, Ecology and even Neuroscience that produced the cognitive revolution and led to much of what we now know as Complexity Science.
+Just to set a little context for the lovely Maslow; he was operating prior to the juxtapositional burst of Psychology, Philosophy, Sociology, Anthropology, Economics, Ecology and even Neuroscience that produced the cognitive revolution and led to much of what we now know as Cognitive Science, or Cognitive Complexity.
 So Maslow, does bang on about a list of traits and behaviours that he observed in people he considered to be self-actualised.
 At this point, I’d better own up to being a Leaderism Atheist.
 I don’t believe in the pseudo-religious bullshit, proselytising a certain list of context free beliefs and behaviours as the universal answer to everything.
 I’ve an inkling that the Bloody Pyramid may be partially responsible for the rise of this nonsense, so let me make it perfectly clear: anyone who truly believes that other people need to be led by them, is delusional not actualised.

 However, Maslow was ahead of his time in acknowledging that the motivations were not separate entities but interdependent relationships that could only truly be understood in the context of the whole person.
 You might even say holistically, although that word is never used.